 1. Light Right

-The best place to start saving is by choosing the right lighting options for your living space or office.
+The best place to start saving and reducing greenhouse gases is by choosing the right lighting options for your living space or office.
 With so many different ways to light your home, here are our top tips.

 2. Reduce, Reuse and Recycle

 Hippocrates said it best when he said, “Everything in excess is opposed to nature.”
-Sometimes reducing your carbon footprint starts by simply cutting the excess from your routine and life.
+Reduce your carbon footprint and greenhouse gases by simply cutting the excess from your routine and life.

-Shop smart.
+- Shop smart.
 You already know using reusable grocery bags will help the environment, but did you know about Energy Star products like ceiling fans, light bulbs, appliances and lighting fixtures?
-We will talk more about some of those later but these products are made specially to conserve energy.
+We will talk more about some of those later but these products are made specially to conserve energy, thereby reducing greenhouse gases.
 Also, always think less is more at the store.
 Are you really going to need/use that?

 3. Become a Fan of Fans